mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Images

-* when an image file is selected in the EXPLORER panel it is rendered in an editor tab
+* when an image file is selected in the EXPLORER panel it is rendered in an editor tab and its width, height, and file size are displayed on the right side of the status bar at the bottom

 ## Import Cost extension